billautomata/vr-tb03/DESIGN.md

+## major design changes to the internal api
+Move away from having vue observe the data on the Tone objects and do a .get()/.set() in the vue update function.
+Tie the slider to the vue data, but specifically do not observe the synth, or register the synth in a global object and tie to a UUID generated in the vue instance

+* [x] `self.el.object3D.userData.synth = synth`
+  * [x] setFrequency ... `self.el.object3D.userData.synth.set('frequency', scales['frequency'](event.detail.value))`

 # global transport
 * [ ] tempo control
 * [ ] sequencers are driven by a count from zero to 128 and increment the internal step based on the divisor setting